Looking for Work Worldwide

 Teresa Carante completed a MA in Social Anthropology and volunteered in several NGOs before embracing her passion for documentary filmmaking.

-In 2020 she made the documentary series Through Their Eyes available on Qantas inflight entertainment and DocPlay online streaming platform.
+In 2020 she made the documentary series Through Their Eyes highlighting the bond between six humans and six animal species (available on Qantas inflight entertainment and DocPlay online streaming platform).

-Teresa is currently directing her first long form documentary in collaboration with ABC Australia.
+Teresa is currently directing her first long form documentary, Mother Crocodile, for which she received development fundings from ABC Australia.

 Extremely interested in the human-nature relationship, Teresa is often working on projects exploring the interaction between these two realms.

-Born a traveller, Teresa has lived in 11 countries and has learned to speak different languages.
-With a very adaptable, resilient and open-minded predisposition, Teresa is working her way up to become a travel documentary filmmaker across the Asia-Pacific region.
+Born a traveller, Teresa has lived in 12 countries and has learned to speak different languages.
+With a very adaptable, resilient and open-minded predisposition, Teresa is working her way up to become a travel documentary filmmaker.

 2015, Golden Remi Award at WorldFest Houston International Film Festival

 2014, Best Director Grand Award at California Film Awards